 A short-term disability, due to illness or injury, can also make student loan payments temporarily unaffordable.

 To help guard against the risk of default, some disability income insurance providers offer an optional student loan rider to help young professionals make their loan payments for a fixed number of years (often 10 or 15 years) in the event they should become temporarily disabled.
 Such policies are also designed to help replace a portion of their lost income while they are unable to work.
+(Related: How to request more financial aid for college after a job loss)

 Find an employer to pay the tab